-From 1 September Frankensteins Laboratory are expanding and changing format.
-A new bar is opening and there will now be 2 sittings per night, an early one for the little monsters and an adults only later show.
-Find out all the details here before you visit.
+Frankensteins Laboratory have changed format.
+A new bar is open and there are now 2 sittings per night, an early one for the little monsters and an adults only later show.
 If you liked this you should check out my other Bali restaurant reviews.

 If you are dreamimg of vsiting Bali check out my Bali basics guide before you book.
 So are you ready to get your freak on at Frankensteins Laboratory?